Konstantina155/InferONNX/README.md

       python3 scripts/partitioning/split_models_per_operator.py

     For each model, inference is performed on the generated operators executed sequentially—each operator passes its output to the next.
 This ensures that the chained execution reproduces the output of the original unsplit model.
 The generated operators are stored in the `operators/` folder inside each model's directory.
-  > **Note:** In case you want to remove the 'operators/' folder from each model, run the following command:

-      python3 scripts/partitioning/clean_operators.py

 * **Step 2: Determine memory-intensive operators**